 Wood Filler Vs Wood Putty: Differences

 Wood Filler: Wood filler is primarily made up lacquer (a liquid made of alcohol and shellac resin or synthetic resins, used as a protective coating on wood, metal, etc.), polyurethane (a synthetic resin, a chief component in varnishes, foams, adhesives, and paints), epoxy(a type of thermosetting resin) and clay mixed with wood fibers.
 It may also contain limestone and other minerals usually found in drywall for extra durability.
 Also known as wood grain, it is a solvent-based product.
+It all depends upon, How much aged your wood is.

 Wood Putty: The primary components of Wood Putty are calcium carbonate (chalk or lime), linseed oil (also called flaxseed oil or flax oil), and a dye pigment or colorant.
 Different manufacturers may use other chemicals but mainly stick to oil-based components.
 Also known as plastic wood, it derives its name from its stiff dough texture and is used with a putty knife.